joelguittet/meta-chip-examples/meta-chip-example-1wire/README.md

 * DQ pin of the 1-wire device to PD2 (LCD-D2) of C.H.I.P.
 There is no need for pull-up on the DQ line (it is set internally).
 Multiple 1-wire devices can be connected together.

-To test the 1-wire interface, connect a DS18B20 sensor to C.H.IP. and read the current temperature typing:
+To test the 1-wire interface, connect a DS18B20 sensor to C.H.I.P. and read the current temperature typing:

 	cat /sys/bus/w1/devices/28-*/w1_slave